-Linking executive pay to shareholder value creation is central to the design of our executive compensation programs.
-The Compensation Committee strives to achieve that linkage over both a short-term and a long-term horizon, and, as reflected through the temporary "de-risking" strategy discussed above, the Compensation Committee exercises its discretion to make adjustments to the design of our programs to ensure that our executives are rewarded fairly, over time, relative to the shareholder value they help create.
+Linking executive compensation to shareholder value creation is central to the design of our executive compensation programs.
+The Compensation Committee strives to achieve that linkage over both a short-term and a long-term horizon, and exercises its discretion to make adjustments to the design of our programs to ensure that our executives are rewarded fairly, over time, relative to the shareholder value they help create.
 The design of our compensation programs includes the following measures to ensure that compensation granted to our NEOs is aligned with the interests of our key stakeholders and the key drivers of shareholder value creation:

 - A significant portion of the total direct compensation opportunity for each of our NEOs is tied directly to short-term financial performance or long-term appreciation of our share price, directly aligning the interests of the NEOs with our shareholders.
-Approximately 70% of the pay opportunity for our CEO and the other NEOs is tied to variable pay opportunities. - Our annual incentive compensation program is heavily weighted to profitability and return on capital which we believe are two key drivers of long-term value creation.
-The plan also includes a funding trigger (which ensures credit facility compliance) to mitigate the potential risk associated with short-term decisions by our NEOs that may not be in the best interest of the Company or its key stakeholders.
+Approximately 70% of the pay opportunity for our CEO and the other NEOs is tied to variable pay opportunities. - Our annual incentive compensation program is structured to reward profitability growth to drive long-term value creation and also includes a subjective Personal Performance Factor to emphasize the importance of demonstrated leadership qualities.
+We believe effective leadership is as important to the long-term success of the Company as delivering on short-term financial results. - The program also includes a funding trigger (compliance with certain debt covenants which ensures credit facility compliance) to mitigate the potential risk associated with short-term decisions by our NEOs that may not be in the best interest of the Company or its shareholders.
 Failure to meet the funding trigger jeopardizes the eligibility of our NEOs to receive annual incentive awards.